CLEF Albuquerque Ensemble Workshop

 We are an inclusive community where all are welcome regardless of gender, race, culture, age, or ability.
 We welcome musicians of all skill levels, from church communities large and small, urban and rural, whether paid staff or volunteers.

 We welcome both individual and group registrations for CLEF ensemble workshops.
-Payment can be made by credit card or ACH when registering online, or you may bring check or cash the day of the program.
+Payment can be made by credit card when registering online, or you may bring check or cash the day of the program.

 No, you don’t need to be Catholic to attend this program or access our online CLEF Life resources.
 While our founding board members and faculty primarily serve as ensemble musicians in Catholic church communities, we have multiple ensemble musicians from other faith traditions as part of the CLEF community and as participants at our programs.
 To quote a popular song from our faith tradition, “All are welcome.”